-- A. Upon an owner's, or person in control's, failure to correct the chronic nuisance violations in accordance with the Notice of Violation or the correction agreement, the City may initiate an action in a court of competent jurisdiction to abate a chronic nuisance property, or may seek alternative remedies under local and state law, including, but not limited to, a receivership pursuant to Chapter 7.60 RCW, or condemnation of blighted property proceedings as authorized under Chapter 35.80A RCW. - B. In in action by the City before a court of competent jurisdiction to abate the chronic nuisance property in accordance with this chapter, the City shall have the initial burden of proof to show, by a preponderance of the evidence, that the property is a chronic nuisance property and is in violation, as defined herein. - C. Once the court determines the property to be a chronic nuisance property under this chapter, the court may order any relief deemed appropriate to abate the chronic nuisance activity consistent with Chapter 7.48 RCW, including issuing a warrant of abatement, and assessing the costs of abatement against the owner or the property consistent with local and state law.
+- A. Upon the failure of an owner or person in control, if different, to correct the chronic nuisance violations in accordance with the notice of violation or the correction agreement, the City may initiate an action in a court of competent jurisdiction to abate a chronic nuisance property, or may seek alternative remedies under local and state law, including, but not limited to, a receivership pursuant to RCW 7.60, or condemnation of blighted property proceedings as authorized under RCW 35.80A. - B. In an action by the City before a court of competent jurisdiction to abate the chronic nuisance property in accordance with this chapter, the City shall have the initial burden of proof to show by a preponderance of the evidence that the property is a chronic nuisance property and is in violation, as defined herein. - C. Once the court determines the property to be a chronic nuisance property under this chapter, the court may order any relief deemed appropriate to abate the chronic nuisance activity consistent with RCW 7.48, including issuing a warrant of abatement and assessing the costs of abatement against the owner or the property, consistent with local and state law.